 Cardiovascular regulation, cell signaling, structural and cancer biology, and environmental toxicology are just a few interests of the faculty at the Department of Pharmacology at the University of Vermont.

 Students interested in the interaction of chemical substance with biological systems will benefit from direct contact with faculty researchers.
 Studies in Pharmacology at the College of Medicine serve medical and graduate students, post-doctoral trainees and undergraduates.

-The Pharmacology Department has joined the Cellular and Molecular Biology Graduate Program.
-Graduates interested in pursuing a Ph.D.may apply to the new CMB Program.
-The Pharmacology Department does offer a research based Masters in Pharmacology.
+The Pharmacology Department has joined the Cellular and Molecular Biology Graduate Program for those Graduates interested in pursuing a Ph.D.
+The Pharmacology Department offers both a Thesis Research based Masters in Pharmacology and a Non-Thesis Masters in Pharmacology.
+We also offer an Accelerated Masters Program.
 We also offer an undergraduate 15-credit minor, course offerings include Toxicology, Molecular and Cellular Pharmacology, Pharmacological Techniques and Medicinal Chemistry.